tanganellilore/elasticsearch-rebalancer/README.md

   --one-way             Disables shard swaps and simply moves max -> min.
 Note
                         after ES rebalancing is restored ES will attempt to rebalance itself according to it's own heuristics.
+  --use_shard_id        If passed, we use the shard_id created in runtime instead
+                        index name for shard algoritms.
+Without this params if index of shard is in the max and min node, shard will be skipped.
+  -skip-attr            If specified we avoid rebalance beetween node that have same
+                        attributes specified here.
+Attributes are in string format.
   --help                Show this message and exit.
 ```